asprouse/serverless-webpack-plugin/README.md

 ```

 ### Externals
-As of 0.2.0 any externals specified in your webpack config will now be properly packaged into the deployment.
-This is useful when working with modules that have binary dependencies or if you simply want to improve build performance.
-Check out [webpack-node-externals](https://github.com/liady/webpack-node-externals) for an easy way to externalize all node modules.
+Externals specified in your webpack config will be properly packaged into the deployment.
+This is useful when working with modules that have binary dependencies, are incompatible with `webpack.optimize.UglifyJsPlugin`
+or if you simply want to improve build performance.
+Check out [webpack-node-externals](https://github.com/liady/webpack-node-externals)
+for an easy way to externalize all node modules.

 ### Source Maps
 Yes using `devtool: 'source-map'` works, include `require('source-map-support').install();` you'll have pretty stacktraces.